-- Perform the steps in the mini guide, while using commands to query the state of the repository to be sure what is going on.
+- 1. Perform the steps in the mini guide, while using commands to query the state of the repository to be sure what is going on.
 Use for example the commands status, log, branch, and remote to list information.
 Try also the programs gitk and gitg to view the history. - 2.
 What do you do if there are changes you want to discard? (hint: what does status tell?) - 3.
-What do you do if you are in the middle of something and someone (maybe your self) tells you to just make this other small change?
+What do you do if you are in the middle of something and someone (maybe your self) tells you to just quickly make this other small change?
 There is a way to do this by committing on another branch and clean it up later, but there is another way.
-Look into the stash command and try it out. - 4.
-Instead of manually merging conflicted files, try one of the merge programs. - 5.
+Look into the stash command and try it out.

+- 4. Instead of manually merging conflicted files, try one of the merge programs. - 5.
 The question of "what has changed?" come in many shapes.
 Explore the use of the diff command, for example the --cached option.
 Try also when files have been deleted and when new files has been added.
 The log command can also be useful, try for example the --stat and --patch flags.
-To see the diff for a single commit you can also use git diff \(\hash \)^!.

-6. A branch is a symbolic name for a developing set of changes, but sometimes it is useful to add a symbolic name that always refers to the same commit.
+To see the diff for a single commit you can also use git diff (hash)^!. - 6.
+A branch is a symbolic name for a developing set of changes, but sometimes it is useful to add a symbolic name that always refers to the same commit.
+For example, for software it is common to tag commits corresponding to finished versions.
 Look into the tag command for this purpose.